ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 After that, press `Save`, then `Review Release` and finally `Rollout`.

+##

+Now you should be all set to create a local release to Google Play using fastlane.
+To do this run the following command:

+    BUILD_NUMBER=0 sh ci/build_android_qa.sh

+The `$BUILD_NUMBER` environment variable needs to be a unique value or Google Play will reject the upload.
+So the next time you run this command you'll need to increment the build.
+Also remember, that Codemagic will set a value for this variable for each build.
+If you use a specific number locally locally, a build with the same number will fail on Codemagic.

 # Codemagic setup

+## Configuring the project

 After you log in to your Codemagic account, go to `Teams` tab: